6. Multiplicative Functionals#

 Construct the multiplicative increment process as:

-In the model in Example 6.5 there are the same number of shocks, i.e., entries of \(W\), as there are components of the observation vector, i.e., entries of \(X\).
-Because \(\mathbb{B}\) is a nonsingular square matrix.
-A more general starting point a hidden Markov state model like that presented in Section Kfilter with a time-invariant innovations representation conditions on an infinite past of observations.
-Actual statistical analyses often condition only on a finite past when forming likelihood functions.
-That typically produces an \(N_{t+1}\) process that shares asymptotic properties with an alternative process that comes from conditioning on an infinite past.
+Because \(\mathbb{B}\) is a nonsingular square matrix, model Example 6.5 has the same number of shocks, i.e., entries of \(W\), as there are components of \(X\).
+A more general setting would be a hidden Markov state model like one presented in Section Kfilter that has a time-invariant innovations representation that conditions on an infinite past of an observation vector.
+Statistical analyses often likelihood functions that condition on only a finite past.
+That typically produces an \(N_{t+1}\) process that shares asymptotic properties with an alternative process that conditions on an infinite past.

-As shown by [Hansen and Scheinkman, 2009], multiplicative martingales also offer a way to study the valuation of cumulative returns.
-Let \(R_t\) be a multiplicative process that measures the cumulative return between date \(t\) and date zero.
-Let \(S_t\) be corresponding equilibrium discount factor between these same two dates.
-Then equilibrium pricing implies that \(L = RS\) is a multiplicative martingale.
-This follows from the familiar one-period relations:
+[Hansen and Scheinkman, 2009] show that multiplicative martingales offer a way to value cumulative returns.
+Let \(R_t\) be a multiplicative process that measures a cumulative return between date \(t\) and date zero.
+Let \(S_t\) be a corresponding equilibrium discount factor between these same two dates.
+That \(L = RS\) is a multiplicative martingale follows from equilibrium restrictions on one-period returns:

 where \(S_{t+1}/{S_t}\) is the one-period stochastic discount factor and \(R_{t+1}/{R_t}\) is the one-period gross return.

-To reveal a limiting behavior of multiplicative martingales, apply Jensen’s inequality for the concave function, \(\log L,\) illustrated in Fig. 6.1.
+We can elicit a limiting behavior of multiplicative martingales by apply Jensen’s inequality to the concave function \(\log L\) depicted in Fig. 6.1.

 By Jensen’s inequality,